In the realm of fashion photography, different styles serve distinct purposes, each contributing to a brand's visual identity and success.

 Consistency:

-Campaigns use consistent imagery across multiple platforms, reinforcing brand identity.
+Campaigns use consistent imagery across multiple platforms to reinforce brand identity.
 This helps in creating a recognizable and memorable presence.

 Targeted Audience: